gkazunii/eemix/README.md

 #### What is the novelty of this algorithm?

-EM-based tensor factorization methods for CP decomposition that optimize the Kullback-Leibler (KL) divergence have been previously studied in [1], [2].
-This repository generalizes their approaches to support not only various low-rank tensor structures such as CP, Tucker, Tensor Train, their mixtures, and background terms, but also optimization under the α-divergence.
+EM-based tensor factorization methods for CP decomposition that optimize the Kullback-Leibler (KL) divergence have been previously studied in [[1](https://ieeexplore.ieee.org/abstract/document/8335432)] and [[2](https://ieeexplore.ieee.org/document/8821380)].
+This repository generalizes their approaches to support not only various low-rank tensor structures such as CP, Tucker, Tensor Train, their mixtures, and adaptive background terms, but also optimization under the α-divergence.

-In general, optimizing α-divergence is challenging due to the power term involved, which prevents closed-form updates of all parameters.
-Our method overcomes this difficulty using a double-bound strategy, described below, enabling closed-form updates for all steps for many low-rank structures.
+In general, α-divergence optimization is challenging due to its power term, which prevents closed-form updates of all parameters.
+Our method overcomes this difficulty using a double-bound strategy, described below.

 #### What is the relationship between tensors and probability distributions?

 A normalized nonnegative tensor can be interpreted as a discrete probability distribution.
-Under this interpretation, low-rank tensor decomposition corresponds to identifying latent variables, and the EM algorithm can be used to optimize the KL divergence between the observed and reconstructed distributions.

-This probabilistic view allows tensor factorization to be seen as a latent variable model, making it possible to apply information-theoretic techniques.
+Specifically, each tensor element $T_{i_1,\dots,i_D}$ can be regarded as $p(x_1=i_1,x_2=i_2,\dots,x_D=i_D)$.
+When we assume the CP-low-rank structure in the tensor $T$, it can be written as $T_{i_1,\dots,i_D}=\sum_{r} Q_{i_1,\dots,i_D,r}$ where the normalized non-negative higher-order tensor $Q$ is given as $Q_{i_1,\dots,i_D,r}=A^1_{i_1,r} \dots A^D_{i_D,r}$.
+The model $P$ is summed up over the $r$, and if we regard $r$ as the hidden variable and $\sum_r$ as a marginalization, we can adapt the EM-algorithm, which is a well-known approach for maximum likelihood estimation with the model with hidden variables.

 #### What theory is behind the algorithm?

-We show that the α-divergence can be bounded by a sequence of KL divergences via Jensen’s inequality.
-Specifically:
+The α-divergence can be bounded by the KL divergences using Jensen’s inequality, and KL divergences can be bounded by the ELBO using Jensen’s inequality again.

-    Applying Jensen’s inequality to α-divergence yields a bound in terms of KL divergence.

-    Applying Jensen’s inequality to KL divergence gives rise to the Evidence Lower Bound (ELBO), as in standard EM.

 Our E²M algorithm optimizes α-divergence by iterative three steps: